himza25/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 7: This task is about manipulating string indices to obtain the first three letters, the last two letters, and the middle part of the string.
 Task 8: This task is about slicing a given string to create a new sentence without using any loops, conditional statements, new variables, or string literals.
 Task 9: This task is about printing 'The Zen of Python' by Tim Peters using a Python easter egg command.
+Task 10: This task is about checking if a singly linked list has a cycle using the Tortoise and the Hare approach.